uphold/vault-assist-tool/README.md

 1. Select the Vault you wish to access (XRP, BTC...)
 2. Enter your Vault address.
 This was emailed to you when you created the Vault.
 It is also available within the Uphold app.
+3. If you selected BTC, you will also need to enter your BTC Output descriptor.
+It was emailed to you when you created the Vault.
-3. Enter your Vault and Backup Key
+4. Enter your Vault and Backup Key
-4. Specify the destination address you wish to move funds.
+5. Specify the destination address you wish to move funds.
-5. Confirm and view transaction on chain
+6. Confirm and view transaction on chain

 ## Running Vault Assist Tool Locally